 The first and second term of Eq.\,\eqref{eq:freq} describes the symmetric Zeeman and strain contributions, which shift $f_+$ and $f_-$ equally in opposite directions and leave the midpoint fixed at $D_\mathrm{gs}$.
 The third and fourth terms are the second-order corrections due to $B_\perp$: since the denominators differ between $f_+$ and $f_-$, these corrections are unequal for the two transitions, causing both resonances to shift by different amounts and in the same net direction.
 The midpoint between $f_+$ and $f_-$ therefore shifts with increasing field, which is the physical origin of the asymmetric behaviour observed experimentally.

-Three scenarios are considered in Fig.~\ref{fig:Figure89} in the comparison with the measured frequencies $f_{\pm}^{\text{meas.}}$: (i) the simple geometric model accounting only for the NV axis orientation relative to the (100) surface normal, $f_\pm^{\text{(100),\,exp.}}$ , (ii) the inclusion of strain-induced zero-field splitting, $f_\pm^{\text{strain,\,exp.}}$, and (iii) the combined effect of strain and the second-order perpendicular-field contribution for a single NV orientation, $f_{\pm}^{\text{strain},\,\perp, \text{exp.}}$.
+Three scenarios are considered in Fig.~\ref{fig:Figure89} in the comparison with the measured frequencies $f_{\pm}^{\text{meas.}}$: (i) the simple geometric model accounting only for the NV axis orientation relative to the (100) surface normal, $f_\pm^{\parallel,\,\text{theo.}}$; (ii) the inclusion of a strain-induced zero-field splitting, $f_\pm^{\parallel,\,\text{strain,\,theo.}}$; and (iii) the full expression Eq.\,\eqref{eq:freq} including strain and the second-order perpendicular-field contribution for a single NV orientation, $f_{\pm}^{\text{strain},\,\perp,\,\text{theo.}}$.
 The strain parameter $E_\mathrm{strain}$ is treated as a free parameter, as the present measurements are performed on an NV ensemble rather than a single NV centre, and an independent determination of the strain is beyond the scope of this work.

-We note that this constitutes a simplified representation of the second-order perturbation calculation providing a qualitative description of the asymmetric contribution observed in the experimental data, while not capturing all ensemble or higher-order effects.
-The experimental data display a pronounced asymmetry in the midpoint between $f_+$ and $f_-$ which is qualitatively reproduced by the second-order perturbation calculation for a single NV axis.
-The remaining deviations between experiment and theory are likely due to ensemble averaging over multiple NV orientations.
-Overall, these results highlight the importance of accounting for both the geometric orientation of NV centers and strain when interpreting magnetic-field-dependent ODMR spectra in diamond.
+The full expression Eq.\,\eqref{eq:freq} provides an excellent description of the experimentally observed frequency shifts, reproducing both the asymmetric displacement of the midpoint and the overall field dependence of both resonances.